jervinseow/capstone/readme.md

 There are reports stating that demand for resale flats has spiked in recent years, resulting in a reactionary increase in resale flat prices.
 According to the PropertyGuru Singapore Property Market Report Q2 2022, young families continue to gravitate towards the HDB resale market as a result of the latest round of BTO building delays and their unwillingness to wait through lengthy BTO completion periods, even though their prices are generally higher.
 Hence, we will be focusing on resale flats in this project.

 In a [typical resale flat transaction](https://www.hdb.gov.sg/residential/buying-a-flat/buying-procedure-for-resale-flats/overview), an accurate valuation can only be requested after registering an **Intent to Buy** and obtaining an **Option to Purchase (OTP)**.
 This is not intuitive as this means that HDB will only provide the valuation after the price is agreed on.
 If the **Cash Over Valuation (COV)**, the difference between the sale price of the flat and its actual valuation by HDB, exceeds what buyers expect or budget for, they may find it hard to 'cough up' the **COV** in cash.
-The only way to get an estimate of the **COV** before this stage is only through personal due diligence, even for property agents.
+The only way to get an estimate of the **COV** before this stage is through personal due diligence, even for property agents.

 ## Problem Statement